 Large quarries on the coast (Table 3) serve the Lower Mainland, Vancouver Island, and U.S. Pacific northwest markets by barge.
 Those with access to freighter loadout facilities can also supply eastern Pacific international markets and Hawaii.
 Aggregates are an important part of the mining industry on the south coast, generating many more jobs in the region than metal and coal mining.
 The area hosts some of the largest aggregate pits and quarries in Canada.
 Most quarries serve local markets.
 General sales and production trends follow those of the construction industry.
-Lafarge North America Inc., Lehigh Hanson Materials Ltd., U.S. Concrete, Inc. and a local company, Mainland Sand and Gravel Ltd., are the largest participants in the coast area, although hundreds of pits and quarries produce in the region.
+Lafarge North America Inc., Lehigh Hanson Materials Ltd., Vulcan Materials Company, and a local company, Mainland Sand and Gravel Ltd., are the largest participants in the coast area, although hundreds of pits and quarries produce in the region.

 One of the largest aggregate-only mines is the Sechelt mine, operated by Lehigh Hanson.
 The company no longer makes production figures public, but volumes have been in the 5-6 Mt range in recent years.
-It is permitted for up to 7.5 Mtpy.
+It is permitted for up to 7.5 Mty.
 They expect reserves to last several more decades.
 A loading facility capable of accommodating Panamax-class freighters handles most of the shipments.

-In addition to the Texada Quarry, Lafarge North America operates two of the largest aggregate quarries in the region (Earle Creek and Pitt River) each of which typically produces more than 1 Mtpy.
+In addition to the Texada Quarry, Lafarge North America operates two of the largest aggregate quarries in the region (Earle Creek and Pitt River) each of which typically produces more than 1 Mty.

-Pipeline Road is the site of large operations by Lehigh Hanson Materials Ltd. and Allard Contractors Ltd. Together they produce more than 1 Mtpy.
+Pipeline Road is the site of large operations by Lehigh Hanson Materials Ltd. and Allard Contractors Ltd. Together they produce more than 1 Mty.
 Lehigh Hanson also has a large crushed aggregate operation at Treat Creek on Jervis Inlet.

-Polaris Minerals Corporation, a subsidiary of U.S. Concrete Inc. operates the Orca quarry near Port McNeill, in partnership with the 'Namgis First Nation, which holds a 12% interest.
+Polaris Minerals Corporation, a subsidiary Vulcan Materials Company, operates the Orca quarry near Port McNeill, in partnership with the 'Namgis First Nation, which holds a 12% interest.
 The owner-operator partnership is Orca Sand and Gravel LP.
 The quarry produces sand and gravel mainly for export to California.
-The operation was originally permitted for up to 6 Mtpy, but Polaris plans to increase production to 8.5 Mtpy in 2021-23.
+The operation was originally permitted for up to 6 Mty, but Polaris planned to increase production by 2023.
 In 2017, Polaris applied to the British Columbia Environmental Assessment Office for an amendment to its Orca project certificate to allow for producing aggregate at a site approximately 4 km from current operations.
 The new site was previously known as the Black Bear project.
-This site was to supply 250,000 tpy of a crushed basalt product, but in 2020 Polaris revised the proposal to 3-4 Mtpy.
+In 2020, Polaris revised the proposal to 3-4 Mty, then withdrew from the environmental assessment process with the stated intention of re-applying under new legislation.

 The Cox Station quarry, on the north side of Sumas Mountain, is operated by Mainland Sand and Gravel Ltd. More than 95% of the crushed quartz diorite product goes to the Lower Mainland market via barge on the Fraser River.
 The quarry also has two CN Rail spur lines, which allow shipment by rail.
-Production and shipments have recently been on about 3-4 Mtpy.
+Production and shipments have recently been on about 3-4 Mty.

 Small operations produce building stone on Vancouver Island.
 Island Stone Landscape Supply is a producer and supplier of flagstone, as is San Juan Quarries.
 Vancouver Island Marble Quarries Ltd. continues to quarry marble on Vancouver Island and fabricate a line of products including countertops, sinks, and tiles at Matrix Marble and Stone Inc. They quarry marbles referred to as 'Tlupana Blue Grey' and 'Vancouver Island White' near Hisnit Inlet (CTCT quarry).
-Pacific West Stone Inc. also has a quarry permit near Tahsis and a quarry at the Leo D'Or site at Bonanza Lake.
+K2 Stone Quarries Inc. now quarries a variety of products on Vancouver Island.
+In addition to the original Port Renfrew Ocean Pearl stone, they quarry sandstone near Nanaimo and a granite product near Courtenay.